flybywiresim/website/src/posts/flypados3.md

 We heard you liked having an AI co-pilot.
 This new feature gives your co-pilot control over "on-the-ground" actions up to your takeoff roll.

 Our virtual co-pilot will sequentially perform the necessary setup tasks as in real life - from ADIRs alignment to engine starts.
 Do note that even this feature is realistically simulated, so the co-pilot will take the appropriate amount of time and steps to complete the procedures and actions.
-We would like to remind our pilots flying that it's still your responsibility to ensure the MCDU, FCU, transponder and radios are appropriately configured.
+We would like to remind our pilots flying that it is still your responsibility to ensure the MCDU, FCU, transponder and radios are appropriately configured.

 ![Aircraft States](/img/notam-images/flypados3/flypad-presets-aircraft.png)